The popularity of QR Codes is definitely increasing. All thanks to increased smartphone penetration, fast internet speed, and contactless delivery.

 If you want to know more, here is a complete guide on QR Codes on t-shirts.

 7. QR Code in interior designing

-QR Code can be made as a beautiful design.
-You make your interior designing much more interactive and colorful with QR Codes.
+QR Codes can be made as beautiful designs.
+You can make your interior design much more interactive and colorful with QR Codes.

 This QR Code can be linked to your website or may be your design portfolio.

 If you are an artist and want to impress your clients with something different, QR Code-based designs can be one the ways.

 They are modern, tech-savvy, engaging,and definitely picturesque.

 QR Codes on nameplates are now becoming a usual sight in countries such as India.
 Upon scanning, end users can have the contact details of the addressee.